vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/login.md

      }
    }];</pre>

+   #DO WE NEED TO DESCRIBE ASYNCHRONOUS METHOD HERE

-2. The current access token for the user can also be retrieved using:
+2. The access token for the currently authenticated user can be retrieved using:

     <pre>PTKAccessToken *accessToken = [PTKLoginManager sharedManager].currentAccessToken;</pre>